gssariev/overr-syncerr/README.md

 # Overr-Syncerr

+This project was created to improve my Plex experience—and that of my users—by giving them just enough control to solve one of the biggest challenges: subtitles.
+Over time, it has expanded to include features like automatic media labeling, better translations, and, most recently, personalized audio preferences.
+Now, users can have their preferred language, codec, and channel count automatically selected, ensuring the best audio experience while reducing unnecessary transcoding.
+While this project is designed around my setup, you're welcome to adapt it to fit your own needs!

 Overr-Syncerr is a script designed to automate the management of subtitle synchronization issues across your media library.
 By leveraging **[Overseerr](https://overseerr.dev)** and **[Jellyseerr](https://github.com/Fallenbagel/jellyseerr)**'s built-in webhook and issue reporting functionality, this script allows users to specify the subtitles they need synchronized.
 It seamlessly integrates with your existing services such as **[Sonarr](https://sonarr.tv/)**, **[Radarr](https://radarr.video/)**, and **[Bazarr](https://www.bazarr.media)**, making the entire process of subtitle synchronization more automated.

 <p align="center" >